Is Your Home Ready for a Storm Surge? Here’s What You Need to Know

 Final word:

 Prepared homes bounce back faster.
-Know your water risks, harden the basement, write a simple plan, and understand your coverage before the weather turns.
-If you ever need emergency storm damage restoration, choose experienced teams that communicate clearly, dry to standard, and document every step for your insurer.
+Know your water risks, harden the basement, write a 48-hour plan, and understand your insurance coverage before the weather turns.
+If you ever need trusted emergency storm damage restoration, choose an experienced team that communicates clearly, dries to measured standards, and documents every step for your insurer.